-A primary component of our business strategy is the continued development and implementation of advanced information systems to provide accurate and timely information to our management, strategic operating partners and customers.
-During the year ended June 30, 2019, we spent approximately \$2.2 million on enhancing our technology and software systems in order to increase our operating efficiency.
-We intend to spend in excess of \$3.5 million during the fiscal year ended June 30, 2020 in order to continue improving our technology systems, which we expect will include the implementation of a key transportation management system that will, among other things, more fully integrate our systems with our strategic operating partners and any new operations that we may acquire in the future.
+A primary component of our business strategy is to provide robust and advanced technology offerings to our customers, while providing advanced technology to our operations, strategic operating partners and management.
+To accomplish this, we will continuously develop and enhance our technology platform to align with current and future business requirements.
+During the year ended June 30, 2020, we spent approximately \$3.9 million on technology enhancements and software systems in order to increase our operating efficiency and improve technology offerings.
+We intend to spend in excess of \$3.5 million during the fiscal year ended June 30, 2021 in order to continue enhancing our technology platform, which we expect will include elements focused on customer facing, vendor facing, and user facing tools and systems that will be integrated into our existing platform and support our continued growth.

-Senior Credit Facility
+Revolving Credit Facility